MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M03_Lab1_Create_a_new_product.md

 ## Objective

-In Contoso Entertainment System USA (USMF), you need to create a new item for a new configuration of cabinet to be purchased from vendors.
+In Contoso Entertainment System USA (USMF), you plan to purchase a new configuration of a cabinet from a vendor.
+You need to create an item to represent the new configuration.
+In this lab, you learn how to create a new item and item configurations.

 ## Lab Setup